Strasburg, Nationals reach record $245M, 7-year deal

 Rizzo confirmed a pending $6.25 million, one-year deal to keep second baseman Howie Kendrick, one of Washington’s postseason stars.
 All-Star third baseman Anthony Rendon, another key component of the Nationals’ title, also is a free agent represented by Boras.

-“Ownership has always given us the resources to field a great team,” Rizzo said.
+“Ownership has always given us the resources to field a great term,” Rizzo said.
 “I don’t expect that to change.”